kimsooyoung/SFND_2D_Feature_Tracking/README.md

 }
 ```

-3. Remove all keypoints outside of a bounding box around the preceding vehicle.
+### 3. Remove all keypoints outside of a bounding box around the preceding vehicle.
 Box parameters you should use are : cx = 535, cy = 180, w = 180, h = 150.

 This job can be done by using `cv::Rect` function & `cv::Rect -> contains`
+Caution!!
+When the element is erased, vector automatically pull the latter elements. :(
+That's the reason I implement for-loop in this way.

 ```c++
         bool bFocusOnVehicle = true;